webex/webex-android-sdk-beta/README.md

 # Android | Mobile SDK - without Calling Feature
+AAR dependency can be downloaded from "Release tags" in right pane OR from [here](https://github.com/webex/webex-android-sdk-beta/releases/tag/calling-features-OFF)
 ## AAR Details

 This documents covers the analysis of Mobile SDK (android) size, after DISABLING the calling features like : Broadworks calling, CUCM calling.
 A considerable amount of memory gain is there when calling features are disabled.